 The toxic person is often concerned that they are going to lose you.
 To keep you they might try to use this tactic to make you feel bad about yourself.
 If you feel bad about yourself, you will be easier to control.
 Beware if you often feel humiliated or small around this person.

 When toxic people enter your life, they want you to believe that you can’t live without them.
-They use manipulation tactics to keep you hooked on them.
-These tactics may include:
+They use manipulation tactics to keep you hooked to them.
+These tactics may include

 Acting hot and cold.

 One minute they are love bombing you, sweeping you off your feet and the next minute they want nothing to do with you.
-They may profess their love to you, and the next to disappear for days at a time.
+They may profess their love to you and the next disappear for days at a time.